Long Thanh International Airport: What Travelers Need to Know Before It Opens

 Phase-1 passenger capacityAlready well past its original design capacity25 million/year design target; ramping up from a smaller initial figure

-The upshot: these are not interchangeable airports, and they won’t be within easy walking or short-taxi distance of each other once both are active.
-If you ever need to connect between them — say, arriving internationally at one and departing domestically from the other — budget serious time for the transfer, because it will not be a quick hop.
+The upshot: these are not interchangeable airports, and they won’t be within short-taxi distance of each other.
+If you ever need to connect between them, budget serious time for the transfer — it will not be a quick hop.

 4. Scale and Design: Lotus Roofs, Bamboo, and a 4F Rating